 \section{Free factor systems}

-A \emph{free decomposition} of a group $G$ is an isomorphism $G \cong A_1*\cdots*A_k*F_r$, where $k\geq 0$, $r\geq 0$, each \emph{free factor} $A_i$ is not trivial, and $F_r$ is free with rank~$r$.
-We call $\calA= (A_1, \dots, A_k)$ a \emph{free factor system} of $G$; it is \emph{proper} unless $k=1$ and $r = 0$.
+A \emph{free decomposition} of a group $G$ is an isomorphism $G \cong A_1*\cdots*A_k*F_r$, where $k\geq 0$, $r\geq 0$, each \emph{peripheral free factor} $A_i$ is not trivial, and $F_r$ is free with rank~$r$.
+We call $\calA= (A_1, \dots, A_k)$ a \emph{free factor system} of $G$; it is \emph{proper} unless $k \le 1$ and $r = 0$.
 The integer $k+r$ is the \emph{Kurosh co-rank} of the free factor system~$\calA$.
-A group is \emph{freely indecomposable} if its free factor systems have Kurosh co-rank~1.
+A nontrivial group is \emph{freely indecomposable} if its free factor systems have Kurosh co-rank~1.

 Assume $G$ is finitely generated for the rest of this section.
-A \emph{Grushko decomposition} of $G$ is a free decomposition with maximal Kurosh co-rank and whose free factors $A_i$ are not $\mathbb Z$; in that case, we call $\calA$ the \emph{Grushko free factor system} and its Kurosh co-rank is the \emph{Kurosh--Grushko rank} of $G$.
+A \emph{Grushko decomposition} of $G$ is a free decomposition whose free factor system $\calA$ has maximal Kurosh co-rank and peripheral free factors $A_i$ are not $\mathbb Z$; in that case, we call $\calA$ a \emph{Grushko free factor system} and its Kurosh co-rank is the \emph{Kurosh--Grushko rank} of $G$.

-Recall the preorder of free factor systems of $G$: a free factor system $\calB=(B_1, \dots, B_q)$ is lower than $\calA$ if each $B_j$ is conjugate in $G$ to a subgroup of some~$A_i$.
-In this case, the free decomposition corresponding to $\calA$ can be refined to that corresponding to $\calB$ (as seen by the actions of $A_i$ on $T_\calB$, a Serre tree whose nontrivial vertex stabilisers are exactly the conjugates of the free factors $B_j~(1 \le j \le q)$), and the Kurosh co-rank of $\calB$ is at least that of $\calA$ (see \cite[Lemma 1.1]{DL}); if it is equal, then $\calA$ is also lower than $\calB$.
+Recall the preorder of free factor systems of $G$: a free factor system $\calB=(B_1, \dots, B_\ell)$ is lower than $\calA$ if each $B_j$ is conjugate in $G$ to a subgroup of some~$A_i$.
+In this case, a free decomposition with peripherals~$\calA$ refines to one with peripherals~$\calB$ (as seen by the actions of $A_i$ on $T_\calB$, a Serre tree whose nontrivial vertex stabilisers are exactly the conjugates of all $B_j$), and the Kurosh co-rank of $\calB$ is at least that of $\calA$ (see \cite[Lem.~1.1]{DL} for a similar argument); if it is equal, then $\calA$ is also lower than~$\calB$.